oVirt/ovirt-site/source/develop/release-management/features/metrics/setting-up-viaq-logging.html.md

 The public hostname should typically be a DNS entry for the public IP address.

-1. Run ansible:
+1. Run ansible using the `prerequisites.yml` playbook to ensure the machine is configured correctly:

-       # cd /usr/share/ansible/openshift-ansible
+       cd /usr/share/ansible/openshift-ansible
        # (or wherever you cloned the git repo if using git)
+       ANSIBLE_LOG_PATH=/tmp/ansible-prereq.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/prerequisites.yml

+2. Run ansible using the `deploy_cluster.yml` playbook to install OpenShift and the logging components:

+       cd /usr/share/ansible/openshift-ansible
+       # (or wherever you cloned the git repo if using git)
-       ANSIBLE_LOG_PATH=/tmp/ansible.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/byo/config.yml
+       ANSIBLE_LOG_PATH=/tmp/ansible.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/deploy_cluster.yml

-2. Check `/tmp/ansible.log` if there are any errors during the run.
+3. Check `/tmp/ansible.log` if there are any errors during the run.
 If this hangs, just kill it and run it again - Ansible is (mostly) idempotent.
 Same applies if there are any errors during the run - fix the machine and/or the `vars.yaml` and run it again.

-Note : If the installation hangs, kill it and run it again.

 Enabling Elasticsearch to Mount the Directory
 ---------------------------------------------
 The installation of Elasticsearch will fail because there is currently no way to grant the Elasticsearch service account permission to mount that directory.
 After installation is complete, do the following steps to enable Elasticsearch to mount the directory:

         # oc project logging
         # oc adm policy add-scc-to-user hostmount-anyuid \
           system:serviceaccount:logging:aggregated-logging-elasticsearch